aurollan/Embedded_C_STM32F3/stm32f103-bluepill/0.BUILD/LINKER_SCRIPT/readme_ld_script.md

 ## This looks really complicated.
 Do I need to know this ?
 It's seems complicated and you don't have to understand it right know if you need/want to dive into code quickly. \
-But i think it's important to understand at least some generality because it highlights some of the most important idea/notion in software.
+But I think it's important to understand at least some generality because it highlights some of the most important idea/notion in software.
 This ld script is heavily commented so you can undestand what it does with a carefull reading.